DosenbachGreene/processing_pipeline/README.md

     ...
 ```

-See https://bids-specification.readthedocs.io/en/stable/05-derivatives/01-introduction.html for more details.
+See https://bids-specification.readthedocs.io/en/stable/ for more details.

 ### Downloading and Organizing Data

-To achieve the above layout, this repo provides a command line tool for auto-downloading data from an XNAT server and
+For convenience, this repo provides a command line tool for auto-downloading data from an XNAT server and
 organizing it in the above layout:

 ```bash